microsoft/vscode-docs/docs/extensions/example-language-server.md

 });

 // The content of a text document has changed.
 This event is emitted
-// when the text document first opened or when its content has changed. documents.onDidChangeContent((change) => {
+// when the text document is first opened or when its content has changed. documents.onDidChangeContent((change) => {
 	validateTextDocument(change.document);
 });

-// The settings interface describe the server relevant settings part interface Settings {
+// The settings interface describes the server relevant settings part interface Settings {
 	lspSample: ExampleSettings;
 }